NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 ### Inference

-1- for inference, first clone this repository using following command:
+1- for inference, first clone this repository using the following command:

 ```
 git clone https://github.com/NahidEbrahimian/pix2pix-tensorflow
 ```

-2- then, download pretraned model from the table and put in `./pix2pix-tensorflow` directory
+2- Then, download pre-trained model from the table and put in `./pix2pix-tensorflow` directory.

-3- put your input images in `./input/maps` directory and run the following command. generated images will be saved under `./output/maps` directory.
+3- Put your input images in `./input/maps` directory and run the following command. generated images will be saved under `./output/maps` directory.

 ```
 !python3 inference.py --input input/maps/03.jpg